thingsboard/thingsboard.github.io/_includes/docs/user-guide/rpc.md

 **TIMEOUT** - RPC was not delivered to the device;
 **FAILED** - an error occurred either while sending RPC, or during one of the steps.

-#### Adding RPC debug terminal

-To send the Persistent RPC through ThingsBoard, you need to add RPC Debug Terminal widget to your dashboard.
+#### Power-saving mode (PSM)

+Persistent RPC is extremely useful when your device is in power-saving mode.
+Power-saving mode (or PSM) is when the device temporarily is turning off to conserve the battery power.
+This feature only works for CoAP and LWM2M transport types.
+You can set the PSM in the device profile or in the device configuration.
+To do this, you should:

-{% include images-gallery.html imageCollection="add-debug" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="psm-deviceprofile" showListImageTitles="true" %}

-#### Usage of Persistent RPC

-How to add RPC Debug Terminal and use this widget, you can read [here](/docs/{{docsPrefix}}user-guide/rpc/#persistent-rpc-states).
-Then, follow these steps to test the Persistent RPC:
+For clarity, let's create a new device with the same device profile and configure PSM using the device settings:

-{% include images-gallery.html imageCollection="rpc-test" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="device-psm" showListImageTitles="true" %}

+After you've sent the RPC request to the device, the request will be saved in the database for the time that you configured.
+The device will then receive a request and send a response when it is turned on again.

 ## RPC Rule Nodes
 It is possible to integrate RPC actions into processing workflow.
 There are 2 Rule Nodes for working with RPC requests.